 De La Salle College has an enviable reputation nationally and internationally for both our Social Justice awareness and our formal Social Justice programs.
 From the moment a young man enters the gates of De La Salle, he is encouraged to participate in the Lasallian values of care, respect and action for those less fortunate.

 Social Justice at De La Salle is about learning, living and leading; our curriculum in Religious Education and Personal Development consistently and deliberately exposes our young men to the plight of people beyond our gates.
-Age appropriate education about the experiences of marginalised and fringe dwellers in our society, and abroad, ensures our students have a sound knowledge base upon which they can build with College based Social Justice programs.
+Age‐appropriate education about the experiences of the marginalised in our society, and abroad, ensures our students have a sound knowledge base upon which they can build with College based Social Justice programs.

 These funds support our community‐based immersion programs as well as a variety of other Lasallian programs run at home and abroad.

-Senior students at De La Salle have the opportunity to spread their wings further and participate in one of our many immersion programs.
-This includes volunteer work in a remote village in Papua New Guinea, exchanges to our sister school in the Philippines or conducting volunteer work as a ‘Coolie’ in India.
+Senior students at De La Salle have the opportunity to spread their wings further and participate in one of our many international programs.
+This includes participating as a volunteer in the ‘Yaluwo’ Immersion Program to Sri Lanka.